KITcar-Team/kitcar-usbserial/README.md

-# Arduino Uno or Meag2560 firmware for Atmega16U2 (USB-Serail-Converter)
+# Arduino Uno or Meag2560 firmware for Atmega16U2 (USB-Serial-Converter)

 The Arduino Uno and the Arduino Mega2560 are bot using an Atmega16U2 as an USB to serial converter.
 The default firmware of this microcontroller causes